meganfister/Lab4/README.md

 ![Differentiating Op Amp Square Waves](https://github.com/meganfister/Lab4/blob/main/Lab%204%20Differentiating%20Square.jpg)

+Increasing the voltage increases the input and output voltage, while increasing the frequency leads to a decrease in output amplitude.

 ## Discussion
 ### Part 1 - Limits of Op Amps
 _Compare the performance of each amplifier circuit to its expected theoretical performance with regard to gain._

-The moderate gain amplifier (with a higher resistor ratio) should exhibit a larger gain, and oscilloscope measurements should confirm it.
+The moderate gain inverting amplifier (with a higher resistor ratio) exhibited a larger gain, and oscilloscope measurements confirmed it.
-The high gain amplifier may show deviations at extreme voltages due to saturation effects but will still exhibit a larger gain than the moderate gain amplifier.
-For the unity gain inverting amplifier, the expected gain is -1, and measured values should confirm this.
-Deviations may arise due to tolerances in resistor values, non-ideal characteristics of the LM741 (e.g., offset voltage and input bias currents), and limitations in measurement accuracy.
+The high gain inverting amplifier showed deviations at extreme voltages due to saturation effects but still exhibited a larger gain than the moderate gain amplifier.
+For the unity gain inverting amplifier, the expected gain is -1, and measured values were closely aligned with this expectation.
+There are deviations due to tolerances in resistor values, non-ideal characteristics of the LM741 (e.g., offset voltage and input bias currents), and limitations in measurement accuracy.

 _Comment on the limits of op-amp circuits with respect to maximum output voltage._